-The Corporation (Governing Body) of the United Colleges Group was established in September 1992 under The Further and Higher Education Act 1992 (FHEA) for the purpose of conducting City of Westminster College pre-merger with the College of North West London.
+The Corporation (Governing Body) of the United Colleges Group was established under The Further and Higher Education Act 1992 (FHEA).
 On 31st August 2017 City of Westminster College and the College of North West London, merged to form the United Colleges Group.
 The College Group is an exempt charity for the purposes of the Charities Act 2011.
-The Governing Body, through the Executive, steers the College as a whole.
-It works within the powers provided under the Further and Higher Education Act of 1992 and subsequent education legislation and in accordance with its Instrument and Articles which set out its composition and procedures and internal powers, responsibilities and duties.
-The Governing Body has also agreed on rules for the conduct of business which are known as Standing Orders.
+The Corporation , through the Executive, steers the College as a whole.
+It works within the powers provided under the Further and Higher Education Act of 1992 and subsequent education legislation and in accordance with its Instrument and Articles of Government which set out its composition, internal powers, responsibilities, duties, and procedures.
+The Corporation has also agreed on rules for the conduct of business which are known as Standing Orders.

-The Governing Body meets approximately twice per term.
-Governors have agreed that a number of these meetings will be open to members of the public.
-If you are interested in attending any meeting to observe the business of the College Groups Governing Body, please contact the Clerk to the Corporation on 020 7258 2952 or email firstname.lastname@example.org for further details.
+The Corporation meets approximately eachterm.
+Governors have agreed that members of the public may be able to attend all or part of these meetings.
+If you are interested in attending any meeting to observe the business of the College Group’s Corporation, please contact the Director of Governance on 020 7258 2952 or email email@example.com for further details.

-The Governing Body has the power under the Articles of Government, to delegate certain functions to the Principal and to its committees.
-The Governing Body conducts its business through a number of committees.
-Each committee has terms of reference which have been approved by the Governing Body.
+The Corporation has the power under the Articles of Government, to delegate certain functions to the CEO and to its committees.
+The Corporation conducts its business through a number of committees.
+Each committee has terms of reference which have been approved by the Corporation.

-Minutes of committee meetings, except those deemed to be confidential, are available from the Clerk to the Corporation email@example.com or the following address:
+Minutes of committee meetings, except those deemed to be confidential, are available from the Director of Governance by emailing firstname.lastname@example.org or at the following address:

 United Colleges Group